 Luis Enrique González has more experience leading group motorcycle tours in Cuba than any other Cuban motorcycle enthusiast and road guide.
 Between 2013-16 he worked alongside Chris to lead the very first motorcycle tours in Cuba for U.S. citizens using BMW 1200GSs, F700s, and a medley of Harley-Davidsons.
 Since 2017, he has acted as lead guide for Profil-Reisen and has led scores of tours throughout Cuba end-to-end.
 An English-speaker, he’s a natural raconteur and all-around “colorful character” with a Rolodex of contacts throughout Cuba (his personal history includes as a mariner and, in the 1980s, as a Lieutenant in Cuba’s Fuerzas Armadas Revolucionarias in charge of an anti-aircraft battery in Angola).
 Luis is also responsible for maintaining Profil-Reisen’s fleet of F700s in Cuba.
 A superb mechanic, Luis exemplifies Cubans’ resourcefulness, ingenuity and indefatigable good humor.
 When not leading tours, Luis loves tinkering with his collection of pre-revolutionary Harley-Davidsons, a miscellany of other antique motos, plus his 1948 Buick.

 We’ll ride BMW F700 GSs exclusively.
 Each will be fitted with twin side panniers.
-In addition, we will provide a support van and driver.
+However, we will also be accompanied by a support van and driver.

 ITINERARY (SUBJECT TO CHANGE)